Drake equation: Fraction of the above revealing their existence via signal release into space, f_{c}

 For deliberate communication, the one example we have (the Earth) does not do much explicit communication, though there are some efforts covering only a tiny fraction of the stars that might look for human presence.
 (See Arecibo message, for example).
 There is considerable speculation why an extraterrestrial civilization might exist but choose not to communicate.
-However, deliberate communication is not required, and calculations indicate that current or near-future Earth-level technology might well be detectable to civilizations not too much more advanced than present day humans.
+However, deliberate communication is not required, as other technosignatures may be detectable.
+Calculations indicate that current or near-future Earth-level technology might well be detectable to civilizations not too much more advanced than present day humans.
 By this standard, the Earth is a communicating civilization.

 Another question is what percentage of civilizations in the galaxy are close enough for us to detect, assuming that they send out signals.
 For example, existing Earth radio telescopes could only detect Earth radio transmissions from roughly a light year away.